SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursive_data_structures_1.md

 System.out.println(n1.next.next.next.data); //70
 System.out.println(n1.next.next.next.next.data); //20
 ```

+One useful thing to remember (in this example), is that any time you access the `next` attribute or instance variable on an object, it refers to the next object in line.
+If you access the `data` attribute or instance variable, that gives you the information stored in that particular node.

 If we create a `Node` reference `temp` initialized to `n1`, we can re-reference it to the `Node` after it using `temp = temp.next`.
 Thereby, repeating the operation over and over.